anzory/vscode-gppl-support/README.md

 ## Features

 - Syntax highlighting
-- Procedure tree panel with navigation capability and auto-refresh the tree
+- Procedure tree panel with navigation and sorting capability and auto-refresh the tree
 - Auto-complete & auto-indentation code
 - New auto-complete code functionality: just highlight the variable name and type the function